isomerpages/moe-etd-tflb/index.md

   - hero:
       title: Classroom of the Future
-      subtitle: An Educational Technology Division and Information Technology Division effort to redesign T&L for you and your students.
+      subtitle: An Educational Technology Division and Information Technology Division effort<br>to redesign T&L for you and your students.
 Explore our innovations below!
       background: /images/Isomer CotF Hero Banner70opa.png
       key_highlights: